collin1021/collin1021.github.io/_build/02/1/observation-and-visualization-john-snow-and-the-broad-street-pump.md

   they wanted water, the brewery had its own well.
 - There were scattered deaths in houses several blocks away from the Broad Street pump.
 Those were children who drank from the Broad Street pump on their way to school.
-The pump‚Äôs water was known to be cool and refreshing.
+The pumpís water was known to be cool and refreshing.

-The final piece of evidence in support of Snow‚Äôs theory was provided by two isolated deaths in the leafy and genteel Hampstead area, quite far from Soho.
+The final piece of evidence in support of Snowís theory was provided by two isolated deaths in the leafy and genteel Hampstead area, quite far from Soho.
 Snow was puzzled by these until he learned that the deceased were Mrs. Susannah Eley, who had once lived in Broad Street, and her niece.
 Mrs. Eley had water